timothylwarren/bds311-sp21/syllabus.md

 ### Homework Submission and Late Policy

 All homework will be submitted via the DataScience Hub on Course Canvas Page.
-Launch the DataScience Hub from [Canvas Modules](https://canvas.oregonstate.edu/courses/1819463/assignments/8250684?module_item_id=20893993).
+Launch the DataScience Hub from [Canvas](https://canvas.oregonstate.edu/courses/1819463/assignments/8250684?module_item_id=20893993).
 Also review this [reference page](https://canvas.oregonstate.edu/courses/1819463/pages/documentation-on-launching-data-science-hub?module_item_id=20893971) on the DataScience Hub.
 For most assignments, your submission will be a Jupyter Notebook file saved in the appropriate subdirectory on DataScience Hub.
 All assignments are due at 11:59 pm on the due date specified on the syllabus.
 Late homework will not be accepted.

 ### Course Code of Conduct (Adopted from [Carpentries](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html))